 Dr. Pavlov served on the Expert Panel Task Force on Appropriateness Criterion for Musculoskeletal Imaging and was a member of the AAOS Task Force on musculoskeletal outcomes research forum.
 She is a past delegate to the New York State Chapter of the American College of Radiology and past President of the New York Roentgen Society.

 She is an invited lecturer and presenter, including instructional course faculty, at local, national, and international scientific specialty meetings and is a recognized authority of sports medicine radiology and imaging of athletic injuries.

-Dr. Pavlov has been repeatedly recognized as one of "The Best Doctors in New York" as reported in New York magazine and Castle Connelly.
-Dr. Pavlov has been listed in the Consumer's Research Council of America: "Guide to America's Top Radiologists and also in Castle Connelly's: "Best Doctors in Metro Area."
+Dr. Pavlov has been repeatedly recognized as one of "The Best Doctors in New York" as reported in New York Magazine and Castle Connelly.
+Dr. Pavlov has been listed in the Consumer's Research Council of America's "Guide to America's Top Radiologists" and also in Castle Connelly's "Best Doctors in Metro Area."

 Radiologist-In-Chief Emeritus, Radiology and Imaging, Hospital for Special Surgery

 Professor of Radiology, Weill Cornell Medical College